‘The Royale’ takes the stage at Theatre Squared

-Actors Shon Middlebrooks who plays Jay ‘the Sport’ Jackson (based on Jack Johnson) and Vincent Teninty, who plays fight promoter, Max stopped by Fox 24 News to share more on what audiences can expect from the production.
+Actors Shon Middlebrooks who plays Jay ‘the Sport’ Jackson (based on Jack Johnson) and Vincent Teninty, who plays fight promoter, Max stopped by KNWA Today to share more on what audiences can expect from the production.

 For a complete list of showtimes and ticket info, click here.